lhb0803/NomadCoders/JavaScript/MakingChromeApp/README.md

 * How to Show on window
 * `JSON.parse(String)`: turns string to object
 * `forEach(func)`: each element goes into `func`'s argument

+## 7.5 Loading ToDos part Two
+* How to restore instead of overwriting
+* update JS array to `localStorage`'s array